 From First Contact to Totality

-On Monday, August 21, 2017, the Moon’s shadow will take 90 minutes to race across the USA from coast-to-coast – Oregon to South Carolina – for the first time since 1918, giving a glimpse to anyone standing on or near the Path of Totality.
+On Monday, July 02, 2019, the Moon’s shadow will take 90 minutes to race across the South Pacific, Chile and Argentina, giving a glimpse to anyone standing on or near the Path of Totality.

 From beginning to end, the Total Solar Eclipse will take about two-and-a-half hours.